15 Things Diabetes Doctors Do to Keep Their Own Blood Sugar Under Control

 Going out to eat is a bit of a gamble in terms of a meal’s nutrition and ingredients.
 Though many chain restaurants include the calorie count on their menus, it’s important to know other nutritional values as well.
 Dr. Soleimanpour tries to do his meal research before he orders anything on the menu.
 “Be prepared so you know what you’re eating and what the implications are in the amount of carbs and high fat foods,” he says.
 Checking out apps like CalorieKing and MyFitnessPal are two handy resources for looking up the nutritional info for a meal at a popular chain restaurant.
 And don’t forget these nifty tricks every diabetic should follow to survive dinners out.

 Check your blood sugar before you eat every time

 Dr. Soleimanpour says the best time to do a routine blood sugar check is right before he eats a meal or snack.
 “Checking before your meals gives you a good baseline of where your blood sugar starts before you eat,” he says.
-(Don't miss out on how to avoid these 12 silent diabetes complications.)
+Checking your blood sugar consistently will help you avoid these 12 silent diabetes complications.

 Eat every 2-3 hours for a blood sugar check reminder

 LeBlanc says that eating small meals and snacks frequently doesn’t just keep her metabolism going, it also acts as a nifty reminder to check her blood sugar regularly throughout her busy work day.
 “I check every time before I eat,” says Leblanc.
 “It keeps you more routine.”
 She checks her blood sugar four to five times a day.

 Stay out of the junk food aisle at the grocery store